rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

   ![API Image](/images/sw_graph.png)<br>&nbsp;
   <br>

-  <b>Query Intent:</b> Get software that is manufactured by Oracle and return data for the manufactuer, product name, version, release, and edition.<br>
+  <b>Query Intent:</b> Get software that is manufactured by Oracle and return data for the manufacturer, product name, version, release, and edition.<br>
   The first node that you reference is the `MANUFACTURER` node, and then you use relationships to connect the other nodes.<br>
     1. Write the first part your query by using `MATCH` to select the `MANUFACTURER` node, and add an alias to the node. <br>
       `MATCH (m:MANUFACTURER)`<br>